 You’ve probably already heard us have a good moan about the state of the kitchen, too.
-It may not look too bad on the pictures, but in real life it’s falling to pieces.
-None of the cupboard close properly (and they can’t be adjusted), some of the appliances don’t work and everything is so worn, that it’s just beyond saving.
+It may not look too bad on the pictures, but in real life, it’s falling to pieces.
+None of the cupboards close properly (and they can’t be adjusted), some of the appliances don’t work and everything is so worn, that it’s just beyond saving.

 It’s not much better in the dining room.